Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task5.md

 sleep 60
 minikube service frontend-mongo-express -n $deployment
 ```
-To verify your work you can use your browser or run:
+To verify your work, you can use your browser to view the application.
+You can get the DNS names or IP addresses but looking at the services:
 ```bash
 kubectl get services -n blue
 kubectl get services -n green